Film and TV drama

 Even if you can’t find one as a film archivist straight away, being an archivist in another field would help you develop the skills to move into film.

 Another role with libraries or museums, like being an education officer or working in marketing.
+Alternatively, you could consider being a archive producer in the unscripted TV industry.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons